miguelmarcondesf/activerecord-tenanted/GUIDE.md

 - operations
   - how to run database tasks
-    - db:migrate:tenant AR_TENANT, default value of AR_TENANT
+    - db:migrate:tenant ARTENANT, default value of ARTENANT
     - db:migrate:tenant:all
   - and what assumptions have changed
     - tenants will be migrated by `db:migrate` in dev/test but not production